 - Listen and empathize so you both feel understood and respected.

-- Maneuver through anger, fear, and conflict avoidance.
+- Skillfully maneuver through anger, fear, and conflict avoidance.

 - Understand your personalities, your unique needs, and your gifts.